IIIF/api/source/auth/2.0/index.md

 #### status

 The HTTP status code that the client should expect to receive if it were to issue the same request to the resource as it has just issued to the probe service.
 Note well that the HTTP status code of the response itself _MUST_ be 200.
-The `status` property _MUST_ be present in the JSON, and the value _MUST_ be an integer drawn from the list of [HTTP status codes][some-link-here]
+The `status` property _MUST_ be present in the JSON, and the value _MUST_ be an integer drawn from the list of [HTTP status codes][org-rfc-7231-status].

 ```json
 {